Whaia te Mana Māori Whakahaere Tōtika ki Tangaroa – in pursuit of Māori governance jurisdiction models over marine resources

 Project leader: Robert Joseph, University of Waikato

-Regulatory jurisdiction includes the regulation of health and safety standards, customary rights such as customary fishing and collecting of traditional medicines, and zoning and environmental hazards.
+- Regulatory jurisdiction – the regulation of health and safety standards, customary rights, zoning and environmental hazards.

-Personal jurisdiction includes the authority to pass laws in relation to particular persons due to characteristics of those persons and is exercisable over a particular people whether they are physically present in that tribe’s rohe or not.
+- Personal jurisdiction – the authority to pass laws in relation to particular persons due to characteristics of those persons.

-Subject matter jurisdiction includes the authority to pass laws on specified subjects, eg customary fishing rights and customary marine title.
+- Subject matter jurisdiction – the authority to pass laws on specified subjects, e.g. customary fishing rights and customary marine title.

 Latest news and updates